ELELAB/LipidDyn/README.md

 simulations that can be used to validate the ensembles against experimental data.<br/>
 <br/>
-The framework is divided into different modules that can be run separately, depending on the user choice.<br/> Each performs a different set of analysis.<br/>
+The framework is divided into different modules that can be run separately, depending on the user choice.<br/> Each performs a different set of analysis on both full-atom and coarse-grained systems.<br/>
 Moreover, the pipeline is able to account for embedded proteins into the membrane. <br/>
 <br/>
 At the present state is designed to work with GROMACS files.